 Doctors have been emphasizing, time and again, that no drug can make a person smart.
 More medical professionals are being urged to stop prescribing potent drugs, especially Adderall, for non-medical purposes.
 This is part of the efforts to combat the widespread abuse happening among students and even adults who are under constant pressure at work.

 Another thing that doctors are concerned about is the delusional thinking that Adderall tends to bring.
 It makes someone feel good about him.
-It might also bring in a feeling of smartness or the ability to do anything, a reason why you shouldn’t use Adderall as a smart drug.
+It might also bring in a feeling of smartness or the ability to do anything.
+This makes us wonder: is Adderall a nootropic?

 It’s a prescription drug after all